Blogs

 - Industry staffing challenges, including layoffs and skills gaps in operations teams, have increased the likelihood that small errors have big impacts.

 Cloud platforms are complex distributed systems.
-When less experienced engineers implement changes without holistic understanding or robust testing, minor missteps can rapidly cascade into major outages.
+When less experienced engineers implement changes without a holistic understanding or robust testing, minor missteps can rapidly cascade into major outages.

 3) Increasing System Complexity Amplifies Failure Risk